scality/metalk8s/docs/operation/solutions.rst

 Solution Deployment
 ===================

-To deploy a Solution in a MetalK8s cluster, a utility script is provided.
+To deploy a solution in a MetalK8s cluster, a utility script is provided.
-This procedure describes how to deploy a Solution using this tool located at the root of MetalK8s archive:
+This procedure describes how to deploy a solution using this tool, which is located at the root of the MetalK8s archive:

   .. parsed-literal::